 Why do pegboard hooks fall out of the board?

-First, it’s essential to understand why hooks fall out like they do.
+First, it’s necessary to understand why your pegboard hooks are falling out like they do.

 Commercial pegboard usually has 1 inch spacing between holes.
 There are, however, two kinds of pegboards when it comes to hole diameter – namely “small hole” and “large hole” pegboard.

 1. “Large hole” pegboard usually is ¼ in. thick hardboard with holes with a diameter of ¼ in. that can receive both 1/8″ in. and ¼” hooks.
 This board is ideally used in garages, workshops, and other heavy use areas since the thickness of the board can guarantee more loading capacity.